 Microsoft Teams is widely used by students across HWDSB in all grades during the months of school closure in the spring of 2020, and in the re-opening of schools in fall 2020 and beyond.
 The features that support effective classroom learning are the same features that School Councils can use to have effective meetings.

-The following checklists can assist Principals and School Councils in plan, communicate, and facilitate remote meetings using Microsoft Teams.
+The following checklists can assist Principals and School Councils in planning, communicating, and facilitating remote meetings using Microsoft Teams.

 Communicating School Council Meetings and Access